+Implementation

-Implementation Implementation of the DLL or PLL can be accomplished using either analog or digital circuitry; each holds its own advantages.
+Implementation of the DLL or PLL can be accomplished using either analog or digital circuitry; each holds its own advantages.
 An analog implementation with careful design can produce a DLL or PLL with a finer timing resolution.
 Analog implementations can additionally take less silicon area.

-Conversely, digital implementations offer advantages in noise sensitivity, lower power consumption and jitter performance.
+Conversely, digital implementations offer advantages in noise sensitivity, lower power consumption and superior jitter performance.
 Digital implementations also provide the ability to stop the clock, facilitating power management.
 Analog implementations can require additional power supplies, require close control of the power supply, and pose problems in migration to new process technologies.

-DLL vs. PLL When it comes to choosing between a PLL or a DLL for a particular application, understand the differences in the architectures.
+DLL vs. PLL

+When it comes to choosing between a PLL or a DLL for a particular application, understand the differences in the architectures.
 The oscillator used in the PLL inherently introduces instability and an accumulation of phase error.
 This in turn degrades the performance of the PLL when attempting to compensate for the delay of the clock distribution network.
 Conversely, the unconditionally stable DLL architecture does not accumulate phase error.

 For this reason, for delay compensation and clock conditioning, choose the DLL as the architecture.

-On the other hand, the PLL typically has an advantage when it comes to frequency synthesis.
-Library DLL Symbols Figure 3 shows the simplified Xilinx library DLL macro symbol, BUFGDLL.
+Library DLL Symbols

+Figure 3 shows the simplified Xilinx library DLL macro symbol, BUFGDLL.
 This macro delivers a quick and efficient way to provide a system clock with zero propagation delay throughout the device.
 Figure 4 and Figure 5 show the two library DLL primitives.
 These symbols provide access to the complete set of DLL features when implementing more complex applications.